-- Executive board attends the SFL Ladder of Risk Program (Spring)
+- Executive board attends the Risk Management Summit (Spring)

 - One officer that oversees new member education completes the New Member Educator Training series (Fall)

-- Sponsor/Co-sponsor one of the following each semester: 1 community service event), 1 philanthropic fundraising event, OR 1 educational event or workshop
+- Sponsor/Co-sponsor one of the following each semester: 1 community service event) OR 1 philanthropic fundraising event

-- One chapter member completes the Emerging Leaders Institute series (Fall)
+- One chapter member attends the Emerging Leaders Institute (Fall)

 - Chapter President attends chapter coaching meetings with SFL staff each semester

-- Chapter President or authorized representative attend 2 of 3 Gavel Club Meetings each semester
+- Chapter President representative attends two out of three Continuing Education Meetings each semester

 - Council or Affiliate Involvement